• Skip to primary navigation

 Pakoras are a must in India during monsoons!
 A garma- garam (steaming hot) cup of ginger/ masala chai with pakoras is the perfect combo on a misty-rainy day.

-For an air fryer cauliflower recipe, check out my Tandoori Gobi and Aloo Gobi recipe.
+For more Indian cauliflower recipes, check out my Tandoori Gobi and Aloo Gobi recipe.
 And if you love soup, here is Turmeric Cauliflower Soup.

 Gobi Pakora Ingredients